mathe-e-botond/ds-math-notes/01-basics.md

 # 1. Statistics basics

-This document will have basic equations needed to dereive statistical concepts
+This document will have basic equations needed to dereive statistical concepts.

-## **1.1 Probability**
+## **1.1 Basics of probability**

 Probability consitutes the basics of statistics.
 Probability theory is an application of measure theory and relies on set theory.

 ### **1.1.1 Axioms of probability**

 Probability is about possible worlds and probabiliatic assertions of how probable worlds are. **Sample space** is the set of all possible worlds.
 Possible worlds are *mutually exclusive* and *exhaustive*.
+A **random variables** is a measuremnt function that maps observations from a sample space to a measurable space, usually the real numbers $\R$.

-In the case of discrete countable set of worlds, for a fully specified **probability model** we define a probability $P(A)$ for each world.
+In the case of a random variable, for a fully specified **probability model** we can define a probability $P(A)$ for each possible outcome.

 Formally, let $(\Omega, F, P)$ be a measure space, called probability space for event $A$, sample space $\Omega$, event space $F$ and probability measure $P$